StanDoherty/dita-migration-best-practices/README.md

-# DITA Migration Best Practices for Workgroups (DRAFT IN PROGRESS)
+# DITA Migration Best Practices for Workgroups (DRAFT IN PROGRESS)number 1
 First pass at collecting best practices for small- to medium-sized teams migrating to OASIS DITA.

+BDUG edit number 1s

 So - your workgroup or division is considering a migration to DITA, but your management team has not made firm commitments to you about: